- Academic Programs

-- Registration is open for the Fifth Annual Appalachian Ohio Mathematics and Science Teaching Research Symposium on Saturday 20 September 2014 at Ohio University in Athens.
-Registration and parking are FREE.
-Lunch will be provided.
-Who should attend?
-The symposium is intended for all mathematics and science pre-service and in-service teachers, school administrators, university and college faculty, and all others interested in STEM education.
+- The Fifth Annual Appalachian Ohio Mathematics and Science Teaching Research Symposium took place on Saturday 20 September 2014 at Ohio University in Athens.
+The symposium was attended by approximately 83 mathematics and science pre-service and in-service teachers, school administrators, university and college faculty, and others interested in STEM education.
 The purpose of the symposium is to build and strengthen K–12 mathematics and science teaching throughout southern and eastern Ohio.
-The symposium builds and fosters relationships among pre-service and in-service teachers and university and college faculty.
-This year's theme is STEM for One, STEM for All!
-The symposium will feature a morning keynote speaker, concurrent sessions, an afternoon plenary session, a panel discussion on co-teaching, and time for networking and conversations.
-Attendees are encouraged to make 12- or 30-minute presentations on a STEM education topic of their choice.
-For questions about the symposium, contact Mary Harmison (597-9006) or Courtney Koestler (593-0118).
-Please register if you plan to attend.
-To register, click here.
+In addition, the symposium builds and fosters relationships among pre-service and in-service teachers and university and college faculty.
+This year's theme was STEM for One, STEM for All!
+The symposium featured morning keynote speaker Nina Sudnick and 8 of her fourth grade mathematics students who demonstrated how to do a number talk for an intrigued audience.
+A panel discussion on co-teaching was followed by concurrent sessions and an afternoon plenary session delivered by Robert Klein and Daniel Showalter on the health of rural education in the United States.
 The symposium is supported by the Choose Appalachian Teaching scholarship program, the Department of Mathematics, the Department of Teacher Education, the Morton Professorship, the Noyce scholarship program, the Patton College of Education Dean’s Office, SEOCEMS, and the Woodrow Wilson Teaching Fellows program.

 - Prior Appalachian Ohio Mathematics and Science Teaching Research Symposia: September 2013, 2012, 2011, and 2010.